Wabasha County Survey Information

 Wabasha County Remonumentation Project

 Marcus Johnson, Wabasha County Surveyor, has been working to locate and re-establish PLSS monuments that have been lost or destroyed.
 He's also been collecting coordinate values for each of the PLSS monuments throughout Wabasha County.
 Mr. Johnson and his company, Johnson & Scofield, Inc., have been contracted by Wabasha County since around 2003 to complete this time-consuming project.
-As of January 2017, the project is roughly 90% complete, with the estimated completion date around 2020.
+As of January 2021, the project is roughly 95% complete, with the estimated completion date within the next year or two.

 PLSS Certificates of Search/Location